BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **HEROIC ACTIONS**

-• Heroic Defence
+â€¢ Heroic Defence

-Dragon-sickness — *Such is his greed, when presented with a vast sum of gold, the Master may well take his share of the wealth and flee.*
+Dragon-sickness â€” *Such is his greed, when presented with a vast sum of gold, the Master may well take his share of the wealth and flee.*

 At the start of the game, your opponent may select one of their Hero models to be the bearer of a large sum of gold.
 If the Master of Lake-town is ever in base contact with the bearer at the end of a Move phase, he must pass a Courage test or be removed as if he had just lost his last Wound.

 **SPECIAL RULES**

-Moneybags — *The Lake-town Guard are well aware that the Master holds the purse-strings, and they are ever eager to earn a reward.*
+Moneybags â€” *The Lake-town Guard are well aware that the Master holds the purse-strings, and they are ever eager to earn a reward.*

 The Master of Lake-town can choose to expend a single point of Might at the start of the Fight phase.
 If he does so, Braga, Captain of the Guard, any Lake-town Guard Captains or Lake-town Guard within 6" receive a bonus of +1 to their Fight value, and count as being in range of a banner, until the end of the phase.